Students can augment their history studies through honors thesis work, independent study of specialized topics, and internships.

 Students can explore a topic of interest for a semester as an independent study or distinguish themselves by pursuing honors through completing a yearlong thesis.

-Internships offer real-world career challenges, including working for local historical societies and museums, city and county government offices, charitable organizations, legal offices, and businesses.
-Students gain experience in such roles as assistant teachers and assistants to principals in local high schools, apprentice reporters at The Express-Times newspaper, and assistants at local TV and radio stations.
+Internships offer students the ability to see how they might use their history degree after graduation.
+History majors work for local historical societies and museums, city and county government offices, charitable organizations, legal offices, and businesses.
+Students gain experience in such roles as assistant teachers in local high schools, apprentice reporters at The Express-Times newspaper, and assistants at local TV and radio stations.

 Lafayette student interns experience life-changing opportunities within the program.
 One recent internship saw students working with Easton’s Lou Reda Productions on The History Channel’s WWII in HD episode “The Air War.”
 As a history major, Tyler Bamford ’12 said of his role as a researcher for the show, “This internship has been one of my greatest experiences at Lafayette in terms of hands-on experience working with a topic I might make a career out of one day.”
 (See “Students Help Lift the History Channel’s ‘The Air War’ off the Ground.”)

 Open to sophomore, junior, and senior full-time Lafayette students in all disciplines who maintain a 3.25 GPA or higher, The EXCEL Scholars program gives students nominated by a faculty member an opportunity to pursue research alongside a faculty adviser/researcher.
 These studies open career doors for students, as the work is fully collaborative and involves cutting-edge research that pushes the boundaries of knowledge.